 - If your circumstances change – If your financial responsibilities grow, maybe because you’ve got a fresh addition to the family or you upgrade to a bigger house, any existing life insurance policy you’ve got might not stretch far enough anymore.
 Or you might want cover for a specific change in your life.
 For example, if you get a new mortgage, you might want a life insurance policy just for that.
 Having multiple policies could help bump up your level of cover to fit your new circumstances.

-- You have limited cover through your employer – Some employers offer group life insurance as an employee perk, often as ‘death in service’ benefit.
+- You have limited cover through your employer – Some employers offer group life insurance as an employee perk, often known as 'death in service' benefit.
 Any pay-out is usually worked out as a multiple of your salary and the cover only lasts while you’re employed with that particular company.
 If you do have death in service cover, it’s up to you to decide if the amount it would pay out is enough to help your loved ones, or if you need your own separate life insurance as well.
 Read more about the difference between death in service policy and life insurance.

 - You and your partner take out life insurance together – You and your partner might decide to take out a joint life insurance policy to protect what you share, even if you already have your own individual life insurance policies too.
 Or, if one or both of you don’t have life insurance already, you might wonder if you should get one joint policy, two single policies, or a combination of joint and single policies.
 Find out more about deciding between a single or joint life insurance policy.